SamOBrienOlinger/PP4/README.md

    - **HTML**

-     I began testing the HTML code early on in teh project, to methodically ensure that all HTML code was being built on solid foundations across all pages.
-Initally, I had some basic mistakes about having more than one H1 heading and errors due to opening tags not having corresponding closing tags.
-WIth feedback from fellow students via Slack and by using the HTML Validator I have been able to fix these HTML issues.
+     I began testing the HTML code early on in the project, to methodically ensure that all HTML code was being built on solid foundations across all pages.
+Initially, I had some basic mistakes about having more than one H1 heading and errors due to opening tags not having corresponding closing tags.
+With feedback from fellow students via Slack and by using the HTML Validator I have been able to fix these HTML issues.

       * [Homepage](#homepage)